NicholasBourke/LeNet5/README.md

-LeNet-5 convolutional neural network as based on "Gradient-based Learning Applied to Document Recognition" (Y.LeCun, L.Bottou, Y.Bengio, P.Haffner; 1998).

-Object-oriented programming in Python without the use of deep learning packages (ie. no PyTorch etc.).
-Packages used for calculations limited to NumPy and SciPy.

-No autograd or similar, gradient expressions determined by hand and backpropagation coded as layer class methods in the same way as the forward propagation usually is.

-Fully-connected, convolutional, and max-pooling layers scripted in layers.py module and imported into main.py.

-MNIST dataset loaded from .png images (function imported from MNIST.py).

-Uses ReLU instead of sigmoid activation function used in original paper (coded in layer classes).

-Loss function is mean-squared error (MSE) as in original paper.

-Uses Kaiming He initialisation method to initialise weights/filters.

-Quite slow on available hardware (CPU) and so no optimization attempted besides a little adjusing to the batch size.
-Stil reasonably accurate despite this (~84%).
+# LeNet-5

+LeNet-5, a convolutional neural network described in _Gradient-based Learning Applied to Document Recognition_ (LeCun et al, 1998), implemented in Python using only NumPy and SciPy, ie. without assistance from any deep learning packages such as PyTorch.
+The aim was to construct (and potentially train) a working model from first principles in order to gain a deeper understanding of the underlying mathematical processes.

+An object-oriented approach was used, with classes for fully-connected, convolutional, and max-pooling layers, and the model itself.
+Each class has methods for forward/backward propagation and gradient update, with the necessary expressions for each determined by hand and hard-coded.

+Earlier versions had a self-coded convolution function, however for efficiency it was decided to use SciPy's signal.correlate function instead as the first version was too computationally expensive.